 This limit always exists for $p=1$ and is equal to the total variation of $x$.
 For $p>1$, however, the limit may or may not exist (see \Cref{couterexample weight quadratic}).
 If it does exist, it can be interpreted as the $p^\text{th}$ variation of the continuous function $x$ along the sequence of dyadic partitions of $[0,1]$.
-This $p^\text{th}$ variation can be used so as to prove a strictly pathwise version of It\^o calculus, an approach that was pioneered by F\"ollmer \cite{FoellmerIto} for $p\le2$ and recently extended to $p>2$ by Cont and Perkowski \cite{ContPerkowski}.
+This $p^\text{th}$ variation can be used so as to prove a strictly pathwise version of It\^o calculus, an approach that was pioneered by F\"ollmer~\cite{FoellmerIto} for $p\le2$ and recently extended to $p>2$ by Cont and Perkowski~\cite{ContPerkowski}.
 Just as this notion of $p^{\text{th}}$ variation, the roughness exponent of a trajectory will typically depend on the underlying partition sequence.
 As noted above, we have chosen here the dyadic partitions, because equally-spaced partitions are natural for many data sources and also lead to the simplest and most elegant mathematical statements.
 An extension to unequally spaced partitions is provided in \Cref{irregular section}.